rgerardi/vim-go-ide/README.md

 ## Installing Pathogen

-[Pathogen](https://github.com/tpope/vim-pathogen) is a very simple and easy to use plugin manager for Vim.
-Pathogen allows plugin installation directly under the `.vim` directory by simply copying the plugin to the `bundle` directory.
+[Pathogen](https://github.com/tpope/vim-pathogen) is a simple and easy to use plugin manager for Vim.
+Pathogen allows plugin installation directly under the `.vim` directory by copying the plugin to the `bundle` directory.

 To install Pathogen, use the following commands:
 ```